Kamini Singha: Career and research

 From 1997 to 2000, Singha worked at the United States Geological Survey Branch of Geophysics.
 After graduating from Stanford University, she became an assistant and then associate professor in the Department of Geosciences at Pennsylvania State University from 2005 to 2012.
 During this time, Singha also served as the Chair of the American Geophysical Union Hydrogeophysics Technical Committee from 2009 to 2012.
 In 2012, Singha began as an associate professor of Geology and Geological Engineering at the Colorado School of Mines.
 Additionally, she served as the associate director of the Hydrologic Science and Engineering Program from 2014 to 2016 and has served as the associate dean of Earth and Society Programs since 2020.
 Singha is known for her work in hydrogeology, specifically for her research developing methods to quantifying processes controlling subsurface contaminant transport.
 Her other research foci include examining groundwater-surface water exchange and how water infiltrates into the vadose zone or through fractures in the earth.

 Publications

-Singha has contributed widely to the field of hydrogeology through research that uses geophysical imaging to determine how water move through the subsurface.
+Singha has contributed widely to the field of hydrogeology through research that uses geophysical imaging to determine how water moves through the subsurface.
 Her work has explored the use of electrical resistivity tomography to observe the movement of a saline tracer between four wells and how working at the interface of geophysics and hydrology can push our knowledge of subsurface processes across multiple scales.
 She has received funding from the NSF for several of her research projects that focus on critical zone processes, including: addressing the knowledge gap on how water stored in the subsurface influences the balance between evapotranspiration and groundwater recharge; examining how river ecosystems respond to logjam disturbances, specifically in terms of how groundwater and surface water exchange and, thus, how water quality is affected; and quantifying the role of bedrock in controlling the critical zone processes.
 Her most cited publications are as follows: